yeexunwei/job-recommender/README.md

 #### Computing U and P through ALS

-The goal od ALS is to find two matrices U and P, such that their product is approximately the original matrix of users and products.
-Prediciton = dot product of U and P.T.
+The goal of ALS is to find two matrices U and P, such that their product is approximately the original matrix of users and products.

 Alternate:
 1. fix matrix U and find the optimal matrix P